Notifications, Live Guide, MySport and social media with BBC Sport

 - From the section Sport

-Want all the biggest sports news and analysis sent direct to your phone or tablet?
+Want all the biggest sports news, analysis and event updates sent direct to your phone or tablet?
 Then download the BBC Sport app and sign up to notifications.

-Our latest update includes news notifications for athletics alongside our existing range of sports.
-With the World Athletics Championships in London in August, read on to ensure you don't miss a moment as Usain Bolt and Mo Farah compete in their last global track championships.
+Our latest update includes match notifications for every team in the World Cup.
+Never miss your country's goals - you'll have the news sent straight to your device as soon as the ball hits the back of the net.
+Read on to find out how to sign-up, plus discover other ways to interact with BBC Sport.

 Sign up for notifications on the BBC Sport app

-Sign up to news notifications in the BBC Sport app and you can have the biggest sport stories and the best content right at your fingertips.
-Stay in the know by picking from our offering of top headlines, eight major sports and the best from each nation of the United Kingdom.
+With news notifications you can have the biggest sport stories and the best content right at your fingertips.
+Stay in the know by picking from our offering of top headlines, news from nine major sports and the best from each nation of the United Kingdom.

 You can also follow your team from wherever you are with our massive range of event notifications.
-Across five sports - football, cricket, Formula 1, rugby union and rugby league - we cover every major moment.
+We offer notifications across five sports - football, cricket, Formula 1, rugby union and rugby league - covering every major moment.
 Line-ups, kick-offs, and half-time scores, goals, wickets, tries and conversions, results and times on the wave of the chequered flag.
-We currently serve more than 250 teams, with more to come.
+We currently serve more than 400 teams, with more to come.

+If you're currently reading in your phone or tablet web browser and have the app on your device, hit this link and we'll take you directly to the notifications sign-up page.
+If you're already in the app, you'll find the notifications sign-up page in your menu bar.

 The app comes with all our website content along with a radio player, Chromecast integration, a widget and personalised menu options.
 It's free and easy to download - simply head to the relevant link below: